 4th of July Fireworks in Wichita and Independence Day Celebrations

-Augusta Fireworks & Community Parade The fireworks display about dusk July 3 at Augusta City Lake.
+Augusta Fireworks The fireworks display will begin at dusk on July 4 at Augusta City Lake.
 Entry is free.
-A children’s parade is usually held the following morning in downtown Augusta.

 Red, White & Boom!
 July 4, starting at 5 p.m.
 Wichita’s BIG fireworks show and Independence Day party!
-Come celebrate Independence Day with Wichita’s Parks Foundation in downtown Wichita, on the Hyatt Lawn, the Lewis Street Bridge and Water Street.
-Activities and entertainment include music from Bob FM at 5 p.m., a beer garden on the Hyatt Lawn, a FREE concert from 80’s band Astronauts at 7:30 p.m., and fireworks show over the Arkansas River at 9:45 PM.
-316-268-4361
+Come celebrate Independence Day in downtown Wichita on the Hyatt Lawn, the Lewis Street Bridge and Water Street.
+Activities and entertainment include food trucks on Water Street at 5 p.m., a beer garden on the Hyatt Lawn, a FREE concert from 80’s band Astronauts at 7:30 p.m., and fireworks show over the Arkansas River at 9:45 PM.

-North Newton Fireworks Celebration Day July 4, beginning at 8 p.m. at Kidron Bethel Village, 3001 Ivy Drive, North Newton.
-Festivities include a bake sale, ice cream sales, quilt auction, games and food and beverage concessions.
+North Newton Fireworks Celebration Day, July 4 beginning at 7 p.m. at Kidron Bethel Village (3001 Ivy Drive, North Newton).
+Festivities include a bake sale and homemade ice cream sale, live music, quilt auction, games, and food and beverage concessions.
 Fireworks start about dusk.
 There is FREE admission.
 Be sure to bring your lawn chairs and a flashlight to help you navigate between the parking lot and the celebration!
 Check their Facebook page for more information.

-Park City Salute to Freedom July 4 festivities include a parade at 9 a.m. from Spangles east to Hydraulic, then north to park, 6801 N. Hydraulic.
-Fun at the park 9:30 a.m. to 3 p.m. includes inflatables, kids train, face painting, food vendors and entertainment.
-A car show is 8 a.m. to 1 p.m.
+Park City Salute to Freedom, July 4.
+All events are FREE! festivities include a parade at 9 a.m. from Spangles east to Hydraulic, then north to the park, 6801 N. Hydraulic.
+Fun at the park is from 9:30 a.m. to 3 p.m. and includes inflatables, kids train, face painting, food vendors and entertainment.
+A car show will be going on from 8 a.m. to 1 p.m.
 Pet show is at 11 a.m.
 Entry forms are online.
 There will be a FREE Ice Cream Social at 10:45 a.m. and a FREE Watermelon Feed at 1 p.m.
-The concert at the West end of the park will feature Bryson Michael and The Free Nation at 6 p.m. to 10 p.m.
+The concert at the West end of the park will feature Bryson Michael and The Free Nation at 6 p.m., and fireworks will start at 10 p.m.
 Entry is free, but tickets are required.
 Nab tickets at the fireworks stand behind Emprise Bank in Park City, sponsor locations, at the daytime DJ stage in the park, and at the gate.
-Performing bands include Across The Pond, OMG and Big Fat Fun. updated

 4th of July Deals